i-am-lmi0/portfolio/README.md

 # My portfolio
-My portfolio includes a homepage, an "about me", my coding projects, and links.
+My portfolio includes a homepage, an "about me" and more.

 # Coding languages
 The site is mainly coded in HTML, but is also coded in CSS and Javascipt.